Kartikeya45/seam-carving/README.md

 6. Remove low-energy seams
 7. Demonstration with images

-# How to use
+# Usage

+To view pnm images, install [IrfanView](https://www.irfanview.com/)

 There are 2 ways to use:

 -   Easy way: go to this [colab file](https://drive.google.com/file/d/1dcvAxTy_HCh1ey9BEAvTwMfo_a3yOU0x/view?usp=sharing "Google Colab"), that's all!
 -   Hard way: Download **./seam-carving.ipynb** only, it is the same as colab file in easy way.
 Upload it to your drive and you are good to go.

 # Screenshots